ni/nimi-python/docs/nirfsg/class.rst

         Specifies the interpretation of the value passed to the :py:attr:`nirfsg.Session.frequency_settling` property.

-                        PXIe-5650/5651/5652/5653, PXIe-5673E: When the :py:attr:`nirfsg.Session.active_configuration_list` property is set to a valid list name, the :py:attr:`nirfsg.Session.frequency_settling_units` property supports only :py:data:`~nirfsg.FrequencySettlingUnits.TIME_AFTER_IO` as a valid value.
+                        PXIe-5650/5651/5652/5653, PXIe-5673E: When the :py:attr:`nirfsg.Session.ACTIVE_CONFIGURATION_LIST` property is set to a valid list name, the :py:attr:`nirfsg.Session.frequency_settling_units` property supports only :py:data:`~nirfsg.FrequencySettlingUnits.TIME_AFTER_IO` as a valid value.

                         PXIe-5654/5654 with PXIe-5696: The :py:attr:`nirfsg.Session.frequency_settling_units` property supports only :py:data:`~nirfsg.FrequencySettlingUnits.TIME_AFTER_IO` and :py:data:`~nirfsg.FrequencySettlingUnits.PPM` as valid values.